skorokithakis/harbormaster/README.md

 `container_name` directive, otherwise Harbormaster might not always be able to terminate your apps when necessary.

-Also, keep in mind that, due to current limitations, some changes to the Harbormaster config directives won't take effect/cause app restarts until *the repos of the apps themselves* change.

 If you want to trigger Harbormaster via a webhook (perhaps whenever the config file repository changes), you can use [Captain Webhook](https://captain-webhook.readthedocs.io/).

+## Testing

+When developing Harbormaster-compatible Compose files for our app, you usually need to test them.
+The naive way requires you to write a Harbormaster configuration file, create a repository for your app, commit the app's Compose file in it, and run Harbormaster with the configuration file to test.

+To make this easier, Harbormaster includes the `harbormaster test` command, which will create a temporary directory for the data/cache/etc directories, and run the Compose files directly from your repository, without committing or writing a Harbormaster configuration file.

+Run `harbormaster test --help` to see the available options.

 ## Recommended deployment

-**Note:** The Harbormaster Docker image is still relatively new, but it's a very convenient way to deploy Harbormaster without installing anything.
+**Note:** The Harbormaster Docker image mentioned in "Docker installation" is still relatively new, but it's a very convenient way to deploy Harbormaster without installing anything.
 That may become the recommended way to deploy Harbormaster in the future.

 The recommended way to run Harbormaster is on a timer.
 You can use systemd, with two files.
 Put the Harbormaster configuration YAML in a repository, and clone it somewhere.